Matt Pottinger: Military career

 Pottinger's career switch was motivated by his experience in China and the Iraq War.
 By 2004, Pottinger had "sort of a sense of unease that China was not really going to converge with the more liberal order."
 He believed that when it was powerful enough, China would "influence the world on its own terms, on the terms of the ruling party."
-As he watched all the first phase of Iraq War unfold from a distant location in China, he was a bit troubled that "as a nation, the administration, the Congress and to a great extent the press as well had misjudged the nature of conflict."
+As he watched the first phase of Iraq War unfold from a distant location in China, he was a bit troubled that "as a nation, the administration, the Congress and to a great extent the press as well had misjudged the nature of conflict."
 China's rise and the Iraq War had made him realize that democracy is "not inevitable and it shouldn't be taken for granted but it is a form of government very much worth fighting for."

 In September 2005, Pottinger joined the Marine Corps and served as a military intelligence officer.
-He was over-aged and out of shape when he joined.
-To meet the physical qualifications, he worked out with a Marine officer who was living in Beijing.
+He was 32 by the time he was commissioned as a Marine officer.
+To meet the physical qualifications before entering Officer Candidates School, he worked out with a Marine officer who was living in Beijing.
 He served three deployments: one (together with Mike Gallagher) in Iraq from April to November 2007, and two in Afghanistan from November 2008 to May 2009 and July 2009 to May 2010.
-On his second tour in Afghanistan, he met U.S. Army General Michael T. Flynn, with whom he co-wrote a report.
+He was the trainer and co-founder of the first Marine Corps Female Engagement Teams on his first deployment in Afghanistan.
+On his second tour, he met U.S. Army General Michael T. Flynn, with whom he co-wrote a report.
 The report, published in January 2010 through the Center for a New American Security, was titled Fixing Intel: A Blueprint for Making Intelligence Relevant in Afghanistan.
+He received a Bronze Star Medal, the Combat Action Ribbon, the 2009 Lieutenant Colonel Michael Kuszewski award and the Defense Meritorious Service Medal.

 After he left active service, Pottinger worked in New York City, including for the hedge fund Davidson Kempner Capital Management.
+From 2010 to 2011, he was Edward R. Murrow Fellow at the Council on Foreign Relations (CFR).